Please ensure Javascript is enabled for purposes of website accessibility Skip to main content

 Creating a Positive Experience

-Our team is very friendly and we love working with children.
+Our dental team is very friendly, and we love working with children.
 We have a play area and TV in the waiting room, as well as TVs in every operatory.
 If necessary, we do offer nitrous oxide (laughing gas) to help relieve anxiety.
-We use “kid-friendly” terminology when working with children, explaining everything we do before we do it.
+Woodland Dental Center uses “kid-friendly” terminology when working with children, explaining everything we do before we do it.

 Caring for Your Child’s Teeth